woocommerce/woocommerce-gateway-klarna/readme.txt

 = 2019.07.05    - version 2.7.3 =
 * Tweak         - Save used shipping sku in WC order so it can be used for reference in refund if needed.
-* Fix           - Refund bugfix in returnAmount used when part of the product amount is refunnded.
+* Fix           - Refund bugfix in returnAmount used when part of the product amount is refunded.

 = 2019.07.02    - version 2.7.2 =
 * Fix           - Bug fix in shipping refund in cases where product order lines where partially refunded.